 The Department of Physics at Case Western Reserve University has a rolling admission policy for its Master of Science in Physics program.
-Candidates are invited to submit applications for the following fall semester at any time, and can expect to receive notification of the admission committee’s decision within approximately two weeks of submitting an application.
+Candidates are invited to submit applications for the following fall semester at any time, and can expect to receive notification of the admission committee’s decision soon afterward.
 However, we recommend early application because there is a limited number of available positions.

 Applications will be accepted until the available number of positions is filled.
 International applicants are encouraged to submit applications by June 1 or earlier in order to ensure sufficient time to secure visas if needed.
 Candidates will only be accepted for matriculation in the fall semester.

 Criteria for admission to the M.S. program include a bachelor’s degree in physics, mathematics, or a related field, or a strong record of undergraduate work in physics and mathematics.
 Students should have taken standard upper level undergraduate subjects such as quantum mechanics, electricity and magnetism, statistical mechanics and thermodynamics, and classical mechanics.

 The application procedure for the M.S. program is identical to that for the Ph.D. program except that the Physics GRE test is not required.
 Note that the $50 application fee is waived for the Physics program, although there is a small fee for the online application process.
 Unofficial transcripts and reports of standardized test results are accepted for the application process, but applicants should note that official test reports and transcripts are required for registration in the program.